-- There were procedures in place for monitoring and managing risks to patient and staff safety.
+There were procedures in place for monitoring and managing risks to patient and staff safety.
 There was a health and safety policy available with a poster in the reception office which identified local health and safety representatives.
-The practice had up to date fire risk assessments and carried out regular fire drills.
-There was a record that electrical equipment was checked to ensure the equipment was safe, however this was last tested in 2013 and in need of further testing.
-Clinical equipment was last checked in March 2016 to ensure it was working properly.
+The practice had up to date fire risk

+- assessments and carried out regular fire drills.
+At the last inspection in January 2017 we found that portable electrical equipment had not been tested to ensure the equipment was safe.
+At the inspection in October 2017 we were shown evidence that these tests had been undertaken in March 2017 and were up to date.
+Clinical equipment was checked in March 2017 to ensure it was working properly.
 The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place for all the different staffing groups to ensure enough staff were on duty.
 The practice did not use bank staff but offered extra shifts to existing staff when needed.